joyrexus/valid-xl/README.md

         'XYZ = `b` is an invalid value' ] } }
 ```

-The constraints object should contain functions to check the validity of column
+The constraints file only needs to contain a constraints object with functions to check the validity of column values.
-values.
 The key of each constraint function should reflect the name of the column values it validates.
+See [`sample.constraints.js`](sample.constraints.js) for an example.

 In the example below, we define the constraints object inline.
 It contains one
 column constraint function, viz., a simple constraint on valid values for the `XYZ`